pbplop29/RPWebsite/README.md

         c) ESP-32
     3. Website
         a) Setting up Website and Installing dependencies
-        c) Linking Firebase and Retrieving data
+        b) Linking Firebase and Retrieving data
-        d) Display and Running the website
+        c) Display and Launching the website

 # Database